openfifth/koha-plugin-wscc-oracle/docs/IMPLEMENTATION_DETAILS.md

 Koha plugin that uses Koha::Objects and SQL::Abstract syntax to build reports for output via SFTP to the Oracle finance system via InfoSys.

-Utilises the additional fields functionality of Koha to allow dynamic configuration and lookup for VAT and other COA codes and income.
+Utilises the additional fields functionality of Koha where possible to allow dynamic configuration and lookup for VAT and other COA codes and income.
+Where additional fields support has not yet been added for a particular table, add a mappings table utilising the plugin configuration page and plugin storage.

 ## Key Requirements